ImageMagick/Usage-Markdown/draw/index.md

 The trick to drawing multiple symbols in a given list of locations, is to generate the MVG drawing commands using a shell script, or whatever API you are using, so as to transform the given a set of points into the appropriate set of drawing commands.

-For example here I convert a line of points, into a 'plus' at each of those points...
+For example, here I convert a line of points, into a 'plus' at each of those points...

 ~~~
 # Define a string of X and Y coordinates